abmercy035/clientdb/README.md

 ## 🤝 Contributing

 1. Fork this repo
-2. Create a new branch
+2. Create a branch: `git checkout -b feature-name`
 3. Make your changes
-4. Open a pull request!
+4. Push and open a pull request!

 Feel free to suggest improvements or report issues in the [GitHub Issues](https://github.com/abmercy035@gmail.com/localclientdb/issues).